Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Oktober 2025 00.23.03 UTC
+- WIB: Minggu, 19 Oktober 2025 01.34.09 UTC
-- WITA: Minggu, 19 Oktober 2025 01.23.03 UTC
+- WITA: Minggu, 19 Oktober 2025 02.34.09 UTC
-- WIT: Minggu, 19 Oktober 2025 02.23.03 UTC
+- WIT: Minggu, 19 Oktober 2025 03.34.09 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: friendship
+Kategori: nature